dotse/tls-fed-auth/tls-fed-auth.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

+# Federation Chain of Trust

+The members of the federation upload their metadata including issuer certificates to the federation.
+The metadata registrar validates the issuer of metadata and aggregates and signs the metadata with its private key.
+By verifying the metadata signature, federation members trust the metadata content.

+The root of the chain of trust is the metadata signature and the trust anchor is the federation's public key certificate.
+The certificate needs to be securely distributed, there MUST be an out-of-band function to verify the certificate.

 # Authentication

 All sessions are authenticated via mutual (client and server) TLS authentication.
 Trust is limited to a set of certificate issuers published in the federation metadata and further constrained by certificate public key pins for each endpoint (also published in metadata).